UMM-CSci-3601/3601-lab4-mongo/LABTASKS.md

 ## Overview of the lab

-- Re-implement the ToDo API, this time pulling data from MongoDB rather than from a flat JSON file.
+- Re-implement the todo API, this time pulling data from MongoDB rather than from a flat JSON file.
 The new elements of this lab are primarily in the MongoDB interaction, which is mostly in the Java server code.
-- When displaying the ToDos in your Angular front-end, make thoughtful decisions about whether work like filtering should be done in Angular or via database queries.
-For example, have the database filter out all the ToDos belonging to a single user, but let Angular filter by category, body, or status.
+- When displaying the todos in your Angular front-end, make thoughtful decisions about whether work like filtering should be done in Angular or via database queries.
+For example, have the database filter out all the todos belonging to a single user, but let Angular filter by category, body, or status.
 - **Do at least some filtering on the database side of things.**

 ### Features to implement:

-- Filter Todos by status
+- Filter todos by status
-- Filter Todos by owner
+- Filter todos by owner
-- Filter Todos by contents of the body
+- Filter todos by contents of the body
-- Filter Todos by category
+- Filter todos by category
-- Ability to add new Todos.
+- Ability to add new todos.
 This requires:
   - An Angular form/page that allows the user to enter the information for a new todo with reasonable controls and validation.
-  - A new endpoint on the server that allows clients to add new Todos.
+  - A new endpoint on the server that allows clients to add new todos.
-  - Logic in the server to add that new Todo to the database and return the new ID.
+  - Logic in the server to add that new todo to the database and return the new ID.
 - Testing of all of the above.

 ## Workflow and Continuous Integration